 Name of Person Completing this Form: Date:

-Name of Student:
+Name of Student: DOB:

-Date of Birth:

-School:

-Course Code:
+Course:

 Meeting Attendees:

 Distribution of Completed Plan to: (Agree with all whom should receive a copy.
 A copy must be sent to the Safeguarding Team)

+Has this Risk Assessment been shared with the student and / or Parent / Carer?
+If it has not been shared, please state the reasons why.

-Briefly describe the reason for completing
+Briefly describe the reason for completing and any previous concerns/incidents

 ✓

+Risk to Themselves (The Student) Risk to the Environment

+Risk to Others Does the student have an ISP?